Inkshares

 Inkshares is a publishing and literary rights-management platform founded in 2013.
 It is an open platform with a community of over 100,000 authors and readers.
 Authors post partial manuscripts which are sorted based on reader interest.
 Selected manuscripts are edited by Inkshares for publishing in North America, sale into foreign territories, and development in television and film.

 Inkshares investors include Ingram Ventures, Indicator Ventures, and prominent angels in the media and entertainment space.
 Inkshares has strategic relationships with Ingram for North American book distribution and The United Talented Agency for representation and packaging in television and film.

-Inkshares has been called “the future of publishing” by The Wall Street Journal.

 Founding

 Founders and founding

 Inkshares was founded in 2013 by Thaddeus Woodman, Lawrence Levitsky, Adam Gomolin, and Jeremy Thomas.
 The original notion for Inkshares was developed by Woodman, whose parents founded a successful computer-book publishing company called Ventana Press in the 1990s.
 Spurred by the success of Kickstarter and the promise of the equity crowdfunding provisions of the JOBS Act, Woodman initially sought to create an equity crowdfunding portal for books.

-Woodman discussed the concept with Levitsky, a former founding vice president of RealNetworks, who had worked at Ventana Press with Woodman’s parents after running Microsoft Press.
+Woodman discussed the concept with Levitsky, a former founding vice president of RealNetworks, who had worked at Ventana Press with Woodman's parents after running Microsoft Press.
 Levitsky introduced Woodman to Gomolin, a securities attorney and represented screenwriter.
-After the three raised a small $250k friend-and-family-round in late 2013, they hired Thomas as a co-founder and Chief Technical Officer.
+In late 2013, they hired Thomas as a co-founder and Chief Technical Officer.

 Funding rounds

 Woodman, Gomolin, and Levitsky raised a $250k friends-and-family round in late 2013.
 In the summer of 2014, Inkshares raised its first seed round with participation from Ingram Ventures (the venture arm of the largest book distributor in the world) and Indicator Ventures.
 The round also had participation from prominent publishing angels including Nion McEvoy, CEO of Chronicle Books.

-Inkshares raised follow-on seed rounds in 2016 and 2017, including participation from 555 Capital and prominent Hollywood angels including Warner Brothers president of film and chief creative officer Greg Silverman.
+Inkshares raised follow-on seed rounds in 2016 and 2017, including participation from 555 Capital and prominent Hollywood angels including Warner Brothers' President of Film and Chief Creative Officer Greg Silverman.

 Early premise and formation

 The original notion presented by Woodman was to create a platform akin to “Kickstarter meets Random House” but complete with the ability to sell shares in a book so that readers could participate in the revenue stream for titles.
-At the time, while the Jobs Act had directed the SEC to create “equity crowdfunding,” the SEC had yet to promulgate rules, ultimately doing so multiple years late.
+At the time, while the Jobs Act had directed the SEC to create “equity crowdfunding,” the SEC had yet to promulgate rules, ultimately doing so multiple years later.
 Inkshares initially launched without the equity component, receiving extensive press in outlets including Fast Company and Publishers Weekly.